 4.1.
 A team can have a minimum of two members and a maximum of four members.
-In each of the oral rounds two members of the team will be speakers.
+In each of the oral rounds, only two members of the team will be speakers.
 Other members of the team shall not aid them during the presentation of arguments in any way whatsoever.
 Different members of the team can be speakers in different oral rounds.
-However, to be eligible for the award for Best Individual Speaker mentioned in Rule 15.3, a participant must have argued at least once for the Claimant and once for the Respondent during the preliminary rounds.
-The average score per argument will be calculated and the award will be determined on that basis.
+However, to be eligible for the award for Best Individual Speaker mentioned in Rule 14.3, a participant must

+- have argued at least once for the Claimant and once for the Respondent during the preliminary rounds.
+The average score per argument will be calculated and the award will be determined on that basis. - 4.2.
-H.2.
 Once registered, a team will not be permitted to vary the composition of the team in any manner.
-Changes, if any, may only be made with the express permission of the administrators (at their discretion), if due reason is shown for the same.

-4.3.
-Any changes with respect to the contact details shall be notified to the administrators with immediate effect.
-This obligation to inform shall continue throughout the course of the competition and the adverse consequences resulting from a failure to report new contact details shall be borne by the teams alone

-4.4.
-Certificates for participating team members will be prepared from the team Lists submitted.
+Changes, if any, may only be made with the express permission of the administrators (at their discretion), if due reason is shown for the same. - 4.3.
+Any changes with respect to the contact details shall be notified to the administrators with immediate effect (within 24 hours).
+This obligation to inform shall continue throughout the course of the competition and the adverse consequences resulting from a failure to report new contact details shall be borne by the teams alone. - 4.4.
+Certificates for participating team members will be prepared from the team details submitted during final registration.
 The certificates of participation will show the names of the team members exactly as they have been submitted.
 It is therefore incumbent on teams to ensure that names are spelt and presented correctly.

-5. ASSISTANCE TO TEAMS FROM NON-MEMBERS AND/OR EXTERNAL SOURCES
+5. Assistance to Teams From Non-Members and/or External Sources

-5.1.
-Every team must research and write its memorial without the assistance of nonmembers.
+- 5.1.
+Every team must research and write its memorial without the assistance of non- members.
 Teams may receive general advice from Faculty Advisors and/or Coaches.
-However, such advice must be limited to general advice on the area of Law concerned, structure of arguments and general commentary on the team s arguments.
-No advice whatsoever may be taken from any member of another team or any Coach/Faculty Advisor of another team.
+However, such advice must be limited to general advice on the area of law concerned, structure of arguments and general commentary on the team's arguments.
+No advice whatsoever may be taken from any member of another team or any Coach/Faculty Advisor of another team. - 5.2.

-5.2.
 The Bench Memorandum shall be confidential at all times.
 Any team found making use of the Bench Memorandum, however acquired, shall be disqualified.
 In preparing its Memorials, no team may incorporate arguments or other information from the Memorials of other teams.